 Treating the underlying vein condition while treating the leg sore allows venous ulcers to heal faster.

-If you are experiencing any issues with your legs and would like to be examined by a vein specialist, call (877) 900-3223 today to schedule your free consultation.
+If you are experiencing any issues with your legs and would like to be examined by a vein specialist, call (877) 900-3223 today to schedule your consultation.